 During the restoration works in 1956 an important discovery was made – there were found old, polychrome paintings under the layers of later paint.
-This discovery "extended" the history of the church – earlier it was thought that the Gothic church was burned by Tatars in the time period between 1624 and 1629 and current church was built afterwards.
+This discovery "extended" the history of the church – earlier it was thought that the Gothic church was burned by Tatars in the time period between 1624 and 1629 and the current church was built afterward.

 Paintings were done in 1494 and now represent the largest collection of paintings from the 15th century in Poland.

 These old paintings were covered with the next layer of paint in 1864.